Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: List of Countries and Presidents

+Figure~\ref{fig:regional-breakdown} shows the fine-grained geographic distribution of languages with the highest standard deviation (Chinese, Korean, Arabic) and the least standard deviation (English).

-\subsection{List of Countries and Presidents}
+\section{List of Countries and Presidents}

 Table \ref{tab:country_list} lists all the names of the countries, presidents and their Geographic locations.
-Please note that, we changed Australia and New Zealand to Oceania in the UN geoscheme for plotting purpose.
+Please note that, we changed Australia and New Zealand to Oceania in the UN geoscheme for plotting purposes.